Campus of Texas A&M University

-The campus of Texas A&M University, also known as Aggieland, is situated in College Station, Texas, United States.
-Texas A&M is centrally located within 200 miles (320 km) of three of the 10 largest cities in the United States and 75% of the Texas and Louisiana populations.
+The campus of Texas A&M University, also known as Aggieland, is situated in the city of College Station, in the U.S. state of Texas.
+Texas A&M is centrally located within 200 miles (320 km) of three of the ten largest cities in the United States and 75% of the Texas and Louisiana populations.
 Aggieland's major roadway is State Highway 6, and several smaller state highways and Farm to Market Roads connect the area to larger highways such as Interstate 45.

 The campus is bisected by a set of railroad tracks primarily operated by Union Pacific Railroad.
 The area east of the railroad tracks is known as "Main Campus" and includes many of the academic buildings, the Memorial Student Center, Kyle Field, and the student dormitories.
 The portion of the campus west of the railroad tracks is known as "West Campus" and includes most of the other sports facilities, the business school, agricultural programs, the veterinary college, the George Bush Presidential Library and the medical school.
 The area of West Campus along Kimbrough Boulevard is known as "Research Park" and includes many research facilities.